urbit/old-urbit.org/doc/hoon/lib/index.md

 ## About the Hoon Library

 Hoon is in a way self-documenting.
-You can look through the source of hoon.hoon and zuse.hoon to find all of the functions documented in this reference.
-In fact, that's how we documented hoon, by stepping through all of the arms (designated by ++  arm) and understanding what they're doing.
-As the documentation evolves, it's good to know where to look in the source in case you run in to trouble.
+You can look through the source of `hoon.hoon` and `zuse.hoon` in your `/urb/` directory to find all of the functions documented in this reference.

+This library is a work in progress.
+Feedback and corrections are welcome.
+Pull requests are encouraged.
+The repo for this site lives [here](https://github.com/urbit/urbit.github.io).
+We would love your help in making this reference useful.

 <div class="subnav">
 <ul>